rgdawson/Rgd.Stringlist/README.md

   Custom Managed Record class operators:

     (1) This implementation uses Delphi's Custom Managed Record class operators.
-        I use the class operator Initialize() and Finalize() to Create/Free the internal TStringlist.
+        The class operators Initialize() and Finalize() Create and Free the internal TStringlist.
 Each instance has its own unique internal TStringlist, so no need for reference counting on the internal TStringlist.
         Basically, A := B is the same as A.Assign(B) (2) Implicits allow you to pass a StringList to TObject, TPersistent, TStrings, and TStringlist.

   Differences to TStringlist: